meghanam42/VRProject/README.md

 # VR Project
 ## Google drive
-As the university of uacklands submission cannot handle our vr project due to its size we have submitted links to our projects google drive.
+As the university of aucklands submission cannot handle our vr project due to its size we have submitted links to our projects google drive.

 Anyone with a university of auckland account can access this google drive.